 - It is used in the preparation of barbituric salt.

 - It is used to produce vitamin B1, vitamin B6, vitamin B2, and amino acids.

 - It is used in chemical synthesis as a building block.

-It is a strong irritant and is harmful when harmful by inhaled, ingested or absorbed by the skin leading to skin damage and damage of mucous membranes.
+- It is a strong irritant and is harmful when harmful by inhaled, ingested or absorbed by the skin leading to skin damage and damage to mucous membranes.

 Keep visiting us for the latest updates on the chemical compound names.
 To learn more about the chemical reactions and structural details of Malonic acid (C3H4O4 ) from the expert faculties at BYJU’S register now!